Creative Intervallic Improvisation (Livestream)

 • Tritone (b5)

-I would then go one step further and start trying to build a personal reference for each interval using adjectives or other qualities… Does it sound smooth, angular, open , closed, exposed, consonant, dissonant, happy, sad, scary etc.
+Go one step further and build a personal reference for each interval using your own adjectives.
+Does it sound smooth, angular, open, closed, exposed, happy, sad, scary?
+The more vivid and personal your reference, the more quickly you’ll reach for the right interval when you’re improvising.